lambda-dom/class_revisions/class_revisions/components/ranger/docs/readme.md

 * Rangers have access to Animal Empathy, so Charm Person or Animal is dropped.
 * Call Woodland Beings is a powerful summon, so I prefer to leave it to druids and beastmasters.

-note(s):
-* At the moment these spells appear in spell selection screens; and I do not know how, or if it is even possible, to hide them.

 Rangers gain:

 1. Animal Empathy at will at level 1.